imperfectlink/VenetianBlindKit/docs/source/slats.rst

 Slat Hole Punch
 ----

+VBK can punch holes in your slats for you.
+Turn this off if you've already modeled the holes in your slat model.

 |

 Slat Hole Height
 ----

+If you are punching holes in the slats, this is the height (Y axis) of the hole.

 |

 Slat Hole Width
 ----

+This is the width (X axis) of the hole.

 |

 Slat Hole Radius
 ----

+This is the radius of the corner bevel of the slat hole.

 |

 Slat Hole Curvature Count
 ----

+This is the count of the curvature on the corner bevel.

 |